If 2023 is the year for launching or going all-in on your ecommerce business, welcome to the family.

-Global ecommerce retail sales have doubled in 3 years from $2.9 billion in 2018 to $4.8 billion in 2021.
+In three years, global ecommerce retail sales are expected to grow by 56% to a whopping $8.1 trillion.
 As a result, ecommerce has become the premier space for innovative brands to start and grow their reach—that includes you.

 You may have started in the ecommerce industry to build a revolutionary new brand, expand your market reach, or make some side cash.
 But no matter the reason, the pathways to ecommerce success can seem vast to any newcomer.